ankushlohiya001/chess_game_engine/README.md

 | 2   |     | ♙   |     | ♙    | ♙   | ♙    |     | ♙   |
 | 1   |     |     |     |      |     |      |     |     |

-> - mendatory required to swap with any of following:
+> - mandatory required to swap with any of the following:
 >   ♖, ♗, ♘, ♕

 ### Rook